 What to Do When Your Dog Throws Up

 There are times when a vomiting dog requires immediate treatment.
 If your dog exhibits any of the following symptoms, call a veterinarian.

 - Frequent vomiting – dogs who vomit frequently can quickly become debilitated.
-This is especially true for puppies, elderly dogs, or individuals who have other health problems.
+This is especially true for elderly dogs or individuals who have health problems.

 - Projectile vomiting – potentially a sign of an obstructed gastrointestinal tract

 - Lethargy and depression – indications that the dog’s whole body is being adversely affected

 - Severe diarrhea – the combination of severe vomiting and diarrhea can quickly result in dehydration